itsmetambui/justice-task/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This is an interview task.
+This is an interview task, live at [https://justice-task.vercel.app/](https://justice-task.vercel.app)

 ## Getting Started